cybroslabs/ouro-api-shared/gen/markdown/service-variables-apiservice.md

 ## CreateVariable

 Creates a new variable.
-The variable object defines named variable that provides abstraction for device configuration registers.
+A variable is a named abstraction for device configuration registers.
+Returns the identifier of the newly created variable.

 ```proto
 CreateVariable(io.clbs.openhes.models.acquisition.CreateVariableRequest) returns (google.protobuf.StringValue)